JL1709/Libft/README.md

 ```

 #### 3)  Run program with library
-Include header file to you code
+Include header file to your code
 ```
 #include "pathToLibftFolder"/libft.h
 ```